The Daily Star (Bangladesh): Staff

-Controversy
+Only two years after launching the newspaper, SM Ali died and a young Anam, who was Ali's protege, became the editor of the fledgling daily.
+As editor and publisher, Anam has been widely credited for steering the paper's editorial independence.
+Financial affairs are overseen by a six-member board of directors of the holding company Mediaworld Limited.
+Syed Fahim Munaim was the CEO and Managing Editor of the newspaper for many years.
+Munaim was credited for ensuring the financial independence of paper.
+Ahead of the 2024 general election, the paper hired several pro-BNP journalists and writers, took an aggressively pro-BNP editorial stance, and strongly criticized the ruling Awami League.
+The election ended up being boycotted by the BNP amid allegations of a lack of a conducive environment for holding elections.
+In 2023, Anam was appointed chairman of the holding company of The Daily Star after the death of longstanding chairperson Rokeya Afzal Rahman.
+Syed Ashfaqul Haque, who worked in both management and the newsroom for 31 years, was appointed as Executive Editor.
+Aasha Mehreen Amin, the granddaughter of Pakistan's last Bengali premier Nurul Amin, serves as the Joint Editor while S.S.
+Preetha is head of the Op-Ed section, which was previously headed by Zafar Sobhan.
+Amin continues to wield significant influence over commentaries and Op-Eds.
+Amin previously ran the paper's defunct Star magazine supplement.
+Mizanur Rahman, the Head of Operations, and Tajdin Hasan, the Chief Business Officer, are the two other key leaders of the newspaper.

+Controversies

 In recent years, the paper has complained of growing restrictions on press freedom in Bangladesh.
 It also faced pressure from the government which affected its ad revenues.

+Lawsuits from Awami League and BNP members

 PEN America strongly criticized the lawsuits filed against Mahfuz Anam, including as many as 83 lawsuits and 30 counts of criminal defamation lodged by members and supporters of the Awami League.
 During the Bangladesh Nationalist Party government in the 2000s, Anam faced defamation lawsuits from ruling BNP leaders.
 He was co-accused with Matiur Rahman, editor of the Bengali newspaper Prothom Alo, in defamation cases filed by Salahuddin Quader Chowdhury.
 Anam was represented in court by Kamal Hossain.

+DGFI leaks

 In 2016, speaking at a panel discussion on ATN News, Mahfuz Anam admitted that The Daily Star ran stories fed to the newspaper by military intelligence outfit DGFI during the military-backed state of emergency and caretaker government in 2007 and 2008.
 The stories accused Awami League and BNP leaders of corruption.
+A string of lawsuits were filed against Anam following his admission.